 With the new album “X”, The 69 Eyes goes back to its goth ‘n’ roll true nature.
 Even if for a while the Finnish band has been lured by the shiny glam of the L.A. style, the gothic attitude on “X” appears to be as genuine as possible.
 So, let’s forget the glamorous party vibe of “Devils” and “Angels” and take the chance to follow The 69 Eyes in its infamous darker comfort zone.

-“Love Runs Away” is a symbol of that romantic catchy gothic rock that made The 69 Eyes extremely popular at the beginning of its career.
+“Love Runs Away” is a symbol of that romantic porn and catchy gothic rock that made The 69 Eyes extremely popular at the beginning of its career.
 The songwriting here is quite simple with cool guitar melodies and a super catchy chorus that feels like a dance in a cemetery.

 “Tonight” has a more somber atmosphere with light guitar riffs but the chorus brings that dirty rock attitude typical of the band’s early music style.